POLARIS Case Study - France

 AnTech completed an Underbalanced Coiled Tubing Drilling (UBCTD) project for Lundin Petroleum, operating in the Villerperdue oilfield within the Paris basin, France.

 The field was mature and the wells were depleted to a point where they need to be pumped to produce.
 The main objective of the operation was to increase the production by drilling a new lateral from an existing wellbore to access a new area of the reservoir.

-Furthermore the project required the team to initiate an open-hole side-track inside the porous reservoir boundaries without dropping more than 2m from the existing wellbore, either during the open-hole side-track or the target 300m lateral, while keeping the well underbalanced.
+Furthermore, the project required the team to initiate an open-hole side-track inside the porous reservoir boundaries without dropping more than 2m from the existing wellbore, either during the open-hole side-track or in the target 300m lateral, while keeping the well underbalanced at all times.
 The proposed well was already horizontal with the casing shoe set at just below 70° from vertical.
 The reservoir section had previously been drilled with a 6-1/8” bit and completed open-hole.

 Villerperdue, Paris Basin

 For any Coiled Tubing Drilling (CTD) job to be viable, it is fundamental that the coiled tubing is capable of transferring sufficient weight to the bit in order to maintain an effective rate of penetration.
 In addition, while maintaining a sufficiently energetic flow regime in the annulus to clean the hole, the downhole pressures must be low enough to prevent lost circulation and formation damage and the internal coiled tubing pressure at surface must be low enough to avoid premature tubing fatigue.